Data Synchronization

 Sending points over NATS will handle 99% of data synchronization needs, but there are a few cases this does not cover:

-1. One system is offline for some period of time
+- One system is offline for some period of time

-2. Data is lost during transmission
+- Data is lost during transmission

-3. Other errors or unforeseen situations
+- Other errors or unforeseen situations

 There are two types of data:

-1. periodic sensor readings (we'll call sample data) that is being continuously updated
+- periodic sensor readings (we'll call sample data) that is being continuously updated

-2. configuration data that is infrequently updated
+- configuration data that is infrequently updated

 Any node that produces sample data should send values every 10m, even if the value is not changing.
 There are several reasons for this:

-• indicates the data source is still alive
+- indicates the data source is still alive

-• makes graphing easier if there is always data to plot
+- makes graphing easier if there is always data to plot

-• covers the synchronization problem for sample data.
+- covers the synchronization problem for sample data.
 A new value will be coming soon, so don't really need catch-up synchronization for sample data.

 Config data is not sent periodically.
-To manage synchronization of config data, each edge will have a Hash field that can be compared between instances.
+To manage synchronization of config data,

 Node hash

-The edge Hash field is a hash of:
+field is a hash of:

-• edge point CRCs
+- edge point CRCs

-• node points CRCs (except for repetitive or high rate sample points)
+- node points CRCs (except for repetitive or high rate sample points)

-• child edge Hash fields
+- child edge

-We store the hash in the edge structures because nodes (such as users) can exist in multiple places in the tree.
+We store the hash in the edge

 This is essentially a Merkle DAG -- see research.

-Comparing the node Hash field allows us to detect node differences.
-If a difference is detected, we can then compare the node points and child nodes to determine the actual differences.
+difference is detected, we can then compare the node points and child nodes to

 Initially synchronization between edge and cloud nodes is supported.
 The edge device will contain an "upstream" node that defines a connection to another instance's NATS server -- typically in the cloud.
 The edge node is responsible for synchronizing of all state using the following algorithm:

-1. occasionally the edge device fetches the edge device root node hash from the cloud.
+- occasionally the edge device fetches the edge device root node hash from the cloud.

-2. if the hash does not match, the edge device fetches the entire node and compares/updates points.
+- if the hash does not match, the edge device fetches the entire node and compares/updates points.
 If local points need updated, this process can happen all on the edge device.
 If upstream points need updated, these are simply transmitted over NATS.

-3. if node hash still does not match, a recursive operation is started to fetch child node hashes and the same process is repeated.
+- if node hash still does not match, a recursive operation is started to fetch child node hashes and the same process is repeated.

 Hash Algorithm